vincentdchan/blocky-editor/README.md

 ### Why does it use Preact instead of React?

 Because it's small.
-React and ReactDOM costs nearly 47kb after minified and gzipped.
+React(used with ReactDOM) costs nearly 47kb after minified and gzipped.
 And Preact costs 4kb.
 I want the size of the editor to be as small as possible.